Tricombinator-tech/architecture-showcase/README.md

 ---

 ## Repository Purpose & Deployment Infrastructure
-This repository functions strictly as a public documentation portal for our quantitative research findings.
-To protect our underlying intellectual property and trade secrets, the production source code, model weights, and hyperparameter configurations remain classified.

 This repository documents research findings and methodology.
 Source code, model internals, and tuning details are not published here.
 We're open to discussing proof-of-concept collaborations, blinded benchmark tests on partner data, or licensing discussions.

 For live proof-of-concept testing, blinded dataset stress-tests, or licensing inquiries, please contact our core team directly.